 Pet Resource Center

 Welcome to our Pet Care, News & Resource Center!
-Here you will find important pet care tips, clinic news, and links to specialists, humane groups, and other resources.
+Here you will find important pet care tips, clinic news, and links to specialists, emergency care, poison control, adoption/humane groups, and other great resources.
 If you need other referrals or recommendations (for groomers, rescue groups, kennels, etc), please give us a call and we will be glad to help!
 Also check out & like our Facebook page for more FFAC news, information, and holiday/weather office closings!

 Ultrasound and Therapeutic Class IV Laser Equipment: We at Ferry Farm Animal Clinic take pride in our state of the art diagnostic and treatment equipment.
 Our digital ultrasound machine provides much more detailed images for a more accurate diagnosis and treatment, and laser therapy helps speed healing of acute injuries and helps in the treatment and management of long term problems like osteoarthritis.
 Read more on the services page.